reidgutz/ReidandBumDE300Project/README.md

 - From the boxplot for trestbps and chol we see that there are outliers that have been intentionally left in since we viewed them as important and they are also centered at 0 due to z scoring
 - From the boxplot for old peak we see that there is not really a lower hinge due to the exponential nature of the distribution - there are many values congregated in the lower region.
 This is also centered at 0 due to the z-scoring.

+The final boxplots of numerical features can be seen in "final boxplot of numerical features.jpeg"

 Scatter-Plot Analysis

 - old peak looks to have higher number correlating towards target 1.
 Target 0 seems to be more aggregated towards the middle values
 - age, trest, chol look to be pretty evenly dispersed and any differences do not appear to be significant
 - Thalach has higher values being more associated with target 0

+The scatterplots can be seen in "scatterplot of numerical features vs. target.jpg"